hoanglong2311/hoanglong2311/README.md

 ### Hi there 👋
-A fresher from Vietnam
+A Software Engineer from Vietnam

 👨‍🎓Hi, my name is Hoang Long.
-I'm a student in FPT University, Da Nang Campus.

 <!--
 **hoanglong2311/hoanglong2311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.